tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

     interval-end: "2023-01-31"
 ```

-The `delete+insert` strategy removes existing January 2023 transactions and replaces them with fresh data—perfect for handling late-arriving transactions, refunds, or data corrections.
+The `delete+insert` strategy removes existing January 2023 transactions and replaces them with fresh data - perfect for handling late-arriving transactions, refunds, or data corrections.

 ### 2. Custom queries with safe parameterization